danny0838/content-farm-terminator/docs/en/subscriptions.md

 * [Content farm list](../files/blocklist/content-farms.txt): The blacklist subscribed by default.
 This includes most general content farms characterized mainly by massive plagiarism and keyword stuffing.
 The criteria may also be updated with regard to [Google's description of spam sites](https://support.google.com/webmasters/answer/35769?hl=en).

 * [Nearly content farm list](../files/blocklist/nearly-content-farms.txt): Sites that look like a content farm.
-This includes suspected and borderline content farms and may be subjective.
-Check the comments in the list and add unwanted sites to the whitelist.
+This includes suspected and borderline content farms and may be rather subjective.
+Check the comments in the list and exclude unwanted rules/sites using the graylist/whitelist on demand.
 Not recommended for a user without debugging capability.

 * [Extra content farm list](../files/blocklist/extra-content-farms.txt): Extra sites that look like a content farm.
 This list is mainly aggregated from third-party sources and may be subjective, and some rules may duplicate other lists.
 Not recommended for a user without debugging capability.